 - Giant Panda – The giant panda is another vulnerable species.
 Hunting and trapping of other species are its main threats, according to IUCN.

 What happens when these animals go into extinction?
-Let’s look at the effects of extinction, and how we can save animals facing extinction.
+Let’s look at the effects of extinction and how we can save animals facing extinction.

 Effects of Extinction